blocksense-network/blocksense-infra-test/apps/sequencer/README.md

 [john@doe:~/blocksense]$ cargo run --bin sequencer
 ```

 Note: the sequencer needs to send transactions to a deployed contract.
-If you have deployed the contract you can provide its address in the environment variable CONTRACT_ADDRESS.
+If you have deployed the contract you can provide its address in the environment variable WEB3_CONTRACT_ADDRESS.
 If not send a GET HTTP request to the sequencer as follows: `curl http://127.0.0.1:8877/deploy/<network name>`.
 For example:

 ```